libretro/docs/docs/library/ppsspp.md

 PPSSPP's OpenGL renderer can be used by setting RetroArch's video driver to gl.

+The common option for all operating systems is OpenGL, requiring hardware that supports OpenGL/Open GL ES 2.0 or higher.
+It is an older, pre-Vulkan API, slower than Vulkan but with better compatibility.
+If you encounter problems with other APIs, try this one.

 ## Vulkan

 PPSSPP's Vulkan renderer can be used by setting RetroArch's video driver to vulkan.

+This is the latest and fastest API currently.
+It is most recommended for demanding less of your CPU, thus being the fastest.

 ## D3D11

 PPSSPP's Direct3D 11 renderer can be used by setting RetroArch's video driver to d3d11.

+In some cases Direct3D 11 may offer better performance than OpenGL, especially on integrated Intel graphics.

 ## Core options